A wedding at St John Baptist is an unforgettable day, not only for the bride and groom, but for family and friends too.

 To arrange weddings email with your names and addresses and we’ll arrange to meet

 The parish church welcomes the opportunity to hold weddings and is available for weddings in accordance with the regulations of the Church of England.
-To arrange a wedding at St. John Baptist please contact Parish Administration at the Hoggarth Room, firstname.lastname@example.org.
+To arrange a wedding at St. John Baptist please contact Parish Administrator at the Parish Office: firstname.lastname@example.org

 What a joy it has been to have so many marriages in our Parish Church.